 “This Apple Cider Doughnut Cake is the most delicious cake I ever made — and I bake a LOT!
 I could have eaten the whole cake.” ~Carol

-I highly recommend this wonderful apple bundt cake, it’s pretty much everything you want in an easy Fall treat.
+I highly recommend this wonderful apple cider doughnut cake, it’s pretty much everything you want in an easy fall treat.
 There’s nothing fancy or fussy about it, but it’s soft and tender, with a thin cinnamony-sugar crust just like those cider doughnuts you get when you go apple picking.
 The aroma is intoxicating, and it’s the perfect thing to take to a gathering or party.
 It’s also ideal for housewarmings, new neighbors, new parents, or anyone who could use a little extra comfort or care.
-This cake is not overly sweet, so it’s appropriate for breakfast or mid-morning, with a cup of coffee, tea, your pumpkin spice latte (or hot cider!)

-ingredients for apple cider bundt cake
+ingredients for apple cider doughnut cake

 - I use both all purpose and oat flour in this cake, which gives it a nice, tender crumb.
 Oat flour can be found in your supermarket baking aisle, and you can easily make oat flour at home.